Skip to main content

 Heinrich's law: for every accident that causes a major injury, there are 29 accidents that cause minor injuries and 300 accidents that cause no injuries.

 Nonlinear systems are chaotic.
 Predicting them accurately is practically impossible.
-You can only do some blurry inaccurate predictions.
-There are unknown unknowns and Black Swan events.

-Nonliear systems are hard to understand.
 If something appears irrational but existed for a long time, it's likely that you don't understand it.
-What everyone believes may one day turn out to be false.

 Paradigm shift could be caused by radical technological innovations (e.g. invention of Internet), natural disasters (e.g. Covid-19), or a release of accumulated potential.